 Inventories are stated at the lower of cost and net realizable value.
 The majority of inventories are valued using the FIFO (First In - First Out) method.
 Production cost includes direct costs, production and material overheads, depreciation and production-related administrative expenses, but no borrowing costs.
 Net realizable value is determined as the estimated selling price less costs to complete and costs to sell.
-Previously recognized impairment losses must be reversed if the reasons for impairment no longer apply.
-Impairment losses are reversed up to a maximum of the amortized historical cost.
+Previously recognised impairment losses are reversed if the reasons for impairment no longer apply.
+A write-up is made up to a maximum of the amortised historical acquisition or production costs.
+Payments on account are reported without the VAT portion.